Regularization with Latent Space Virtual Adversarial Training: Related Work

-We finally note that, in the filed of adversarial machine learning, there are studies in regard to the latent space of generative models.
+\paragraph{Adversarial Examples for Generative Models.} We finally note that, in the filed of adversarial machine learning, there are studies in regard to the latent space of generative models.
 However, their objectives are not regularization like ours. \cite{cao2017mitigating} studied attacking the generative models, and \cite{NIPS2018_7394} derived a fundamental upper bound on robustness against adversarial perturbations.
 Our goal is to achieve better consistency regularization, and to this end, we aim to generate more effective adversarial examples by utilizing the latent space.